KREMLIN TIDE

 Man One addressed her.
 “I can tell by your accent you’re not from this country, but you can’t shoot someone and drive off, miss!”

 The van cranked, Man One pulled out, checked the traffic flow and prepared to turn right onto North Highland Avenue.
 Anastasiya caught a quick glimpse through the van’s back door windows at the shadowy outlines of her car and the still body of the old woman.
 She was...
-Then that same vision caught something else: Someone stepped out of the church’s rear doors.
+Then that same vision caught something else.
+Someone stepped out of the church’s rear doors.
 She recognized him as Senior Pastor James Rowdington.
 Her last and sole hope never saw her.